Legislative Council elections 2024

 Frequently asked questions

-The questions and answers provided below will be regularly updated during the 2024 Legislative Council Elections.
+The questions and answers provided below will be regularly updated during the 2024 Glenorchy City Council and Sorell Council by-elections (and elector poll).

 Voting